davhunt/instruments/sias6sps6/readme.md

 ## SIAS6 and SPS6

-This repo contains the main PDF, REDCap import .zip, and REDCap survey PDF for the SIAS6 and SPS6 questionnaires.
+This repo contains the main PDF, REDCap import .zip, and REDCap survey PDF for the combined SIAS6 and SPS6 questionnaire.

 ### sias6sps6_b